Role

 Installed at high aerial vantage points, power lines cover cities, towns, and remote areas.
 Utility companies already use drones to maintain power lines, these same drones can now install Torus nodes for both maintenance and wildfire detection.

-But, there is an even bigger reason beyond high aerial vantage.
 The 2018 Camp Fire in California, the deadliest and most destructive in the state's history, was ignited by a PG&E transmission line.
 The fire burned over 153,000 acres, destroyed nearly 19,000 structures, and resulted in 85 fatalities.
+Torus will catch these initial sparks and inform utility companies, preventing more disasters like these.

 The Torus Ecosystem